jmriesen/rust-RSM/README.md

 Note: Fuzz Testing can be view as Property Based Testing with the invariant: The code does not crash and there are no memory access violations.
 ### Use in Rust-RSM
 A lot of my unit tests so far have been A/B tests.
-Since this is a rewrite it is fairly easy to create A/B tests however I would like to move away from using this as a primary means of testing.
+Since this project is a rewrite, it is fairly easy to create A/B tests, however I would like to move away from using A/B tests as a primary means of testing.
 The fact that I have the original C code that I can A/B test against is fairly artificial, so I think I will learn more by focusing on other forms of testing.

-That being said I think A/B testing can be put to great use checking how well I converted/tested a module of code.
+That being said, I think A/B testing can be put to great use checking how well I converted/tested a module of code.
 If bugs are slipping past my unit tests and are only being caught once I add A/B tests, this is an indication that my unit test writing skills need additional work.